sed-group/sed-backend/README.md

 ## Docker
 Docker will automagically do everything (well, almost) for you.

+### Prerequisites
+- Docker

+### Setup
+This setup guide will take you through how to get the sed-backend application and the database up and running

+**Backend**
 - Pull the project
 - cd to the project directory
+- run `docker network create --driver bridge sedlab`.
+This will create a shared network so that the containers can communicate with each other.
-- run `docker build -t sed-backend-img`.
+- run `docker build -t sed-backend-img .`.
 This will create the docker image.
-- run `docker run -d --name sed-backend-cnt -p 80:80 sed-backend-img`.
+- run `docker run -d --name sed-backend -p 80:80 --network sedlab sed-backend-img`.
 This will create the docker container using the image.
 - Check if it worked.
 Log on to `http://localhost/docs`.
 You should be seeing the API documentation.

+**Database**
+- cd to the project directory
+- cd to <project directory>/apps/core
+- run `docker build -t sed-backend-core-db-img .`
+- run `docker run -d --name sed-backend-core-db -p 3010:3306 --network sedlab sed-backend-core-db-img`

-## Old school
+## Old school setup
 So you're feeling fancy and you want to do it all by yourself even though there is an easy to use dockerfile?
 Very old school.
 Very cool.